5/501. Temporary Relief

 (c) A response hereunder may be filed within 21 days after service of notice of motion or at the time specified in the temporary restraining order.

-(c-1) As used in this subsection (c-1), “interim attorney's fees and costs” means attorney's fees and costs assessed from time to time while a case is pending, in favor of the petitioning party's current counsel, for reasonable fees and costs either already incurred or to be incurred, and “interim award” means an award of interim attorney's fees and costs.
+(c-1) As used in this subsection (c-1), “interim attorney’s fees and costs” means attorney’s fees and costs, including an allowance from the other party for a retainer fee to obtain an attorney, assessed from time to time while a case is pending, in favor of the petitioning party’s current counsel, for reasonable fees and costs either already incurred or to be incurred, and “interim award” means an award of interim attorney’s fees and costs, including an allowance from the other party for a retainer fee to obtain an attorney.
 Interim awards shall be governed by the following:

 (1) Except for good cause shown, a proceeding for (or relating to) interim attorney’s fees and costs in a pre-judgment dissolution proceeding shall be nonevidentiary and summary in nature.
 All hearings for or relating to interim attorney’s fees and costs under this subsection shall be scheduled expeditiously by the court.
 When a party files a petition for interim attorney’s fees and costs supported by one or more affidavits that delineate relevant factors, the court (or a hearing officer) shall assess an interim award after affording the opposing party a reasonable opportunity to file a responsive pleading.
 A responsive pleading shall set out the amount of each retainer or other payment or payments, or both, previously paid to the responding party’s counsel by or on behalf of the responding party.
 A responsive pleading shall include costs incurred, and shall indicate whether the costs are paid or unpaid.
 In assessing an interim award, the court shall consider all relevant factors, as presented, that appear reasonable and necessary, including to the extent applicable: